 Bratislava has been at the crossroads of European culture for centuries, and is one of four capital cities standing on the Danube.
 The famous blue river is the tranquil setting for a city that’s perfect for exploring at a slow pace over a long weekend.
 That’s exactly what we did, and now we’re ready to share our secrets with you!
 These are our favourite things to do in Bratislava to absorb the city’s charm and intrigue.
-At the end we’ve also compiled a suggested itinerary for three days in Bratislava.

 If you’re planning more travel around the region, check out this Central Europe itinerary for some inspiration.